“The mystery of life isn’t a problem to solve, but a reality to experience.” ~ Frank Herbert

 “If you’re really listening, if you’re awake to the poignant beauty of the world, your heart breaks regularly.
 In fact, your heart is made to break; its purpose is to burst open again and again so that it can hold evermore wonders.” ~ Andrew Harvey

 Maybe the problems we face are not meant to, nor can be solved.
 Our determined beliefs tell us otherwise.

 We can solve our flat tire and painstakingly slow computer, and we are fortunate to have our broken leg fixed at the hospital.
 These are relatively simple issues to deal with.
-But the same linear, quick-fix mindset from which we approach these human dilemmas we naively apply to larger, more complex and perennial challenges—to relationship and organizational conflict, drug abuse, mass shootings, climate change, genocide and war, to name a few.
+But the same linear, quick-fix mindset from which we approach these human dilemmas we naively apply to larger, more complex and perennial challenges—to relationship and organizational conflict, drug abuse, mass shootings, environmental pollution, genocide and war, to name a few.

 If only we just… we say, thinking to know the answer.

 But is that really what this situation calls for?
 Another linear, straightforward solution?
 Do we know the underlying reasoning that draws this predicament forward into our lives, and the lives of others?
 Have we wondered why these issues keep resurfacing despite our brilliant solutions, our hard-earned strategies?

 Maybe our understanding of these incredibly complex challenges is vastly incomplete, and therefore these dilemmas are more unsolvable than we are willing to admit.
 Maybe there is only so much we can do.
 And what if that is the case?